wioo/arch_polybar/README.md

 * middle click: show list of updates

-This setup uses "Awesome Font"
+This setup uses "Font Awesome"

 Requires: libnotify, trizen, urxvt, sed and notification-daemon like dunst or similar...